softwaregroup-bg/ut-port-swagger/README.md

 * configuration options
   * `utError` [ boolean ] - Whether to map errors to defined ut fw errors

-keep in mind that if error hame meta property with property status it will remove meta property from the error and set status to return status code of http server
+keep in mind that if error have meta property with property status (meta.status) it will remove meta property from the error and set status to return status code of http server

 ### audit